 Johnson University Florida is seeking a part-time Head Coach for women’s volleyball.
 The appointee will plan, organize, direct, and monitor all activities of the intercollegiate women’s volleyball program in compliance with National Christian College Athletic Association (NCCAA) guidelines.
 The role includes recruiting, conditioning, and training of the student-athletes and is responsible for student-athlete behavior/conduct and academic eligibility.
 Applicants for this position should submit a cover letter, resume, and the names and contact information for three professional references via email to .
-Review of applications will begin immediately and will continue until the position is filled.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.